jianguo888/ITmxs.github.io/content/post/python_basic/python3命名空间作用域.md

 ```
 >>> if True:
-...  msg = 'I am from Runoob'
+...  msg = 'I am from luckly'
 ...
 >>> msg
-'I am from Runoob'
+'I am from luckly'
 >>>
 ```